RightsandWrongsgit/ARMTEC/modules/development.md

 composer require 'drupal/admin_toolbar:^3.0'

-The Responsive Preview Module is a way to quickly test the look of your site in various responsive view breakpoints while you are doing development.
-They warn it isn't a perfect simulation but pretty solid. composer require 'drupal/responsive_preview:^1.0'

 The Autosave Form Module is a 'maybe' addition to development and content editing.
 It does NOT retain pure true revision versions but has its own temporary storage logic while you are working.
 It is set at 60 second for an autosave but should be configurable. composer require 'drupal/autosave_form:^1.2'